 - LMH Health Breast Center – Accreditation by the American College of Radiology

 - Cardiac Rehabilitation – Certified by the American Association of Cardiovascular and Pulmonary Rehabilitation

 - Pathology – Accreditation by College of American Pathologists

-Who oversees LMH quality and patient safety programs?
+Who oversees LMH Health quality and patient safety programs?

-The LMH Board of Trustees oversees the quality, patient safety, performance improvement and risk management programs of the hospital.
-The Vice President of Clinical Services is the patient safety officer and is administratively responsible for the hospitals’ quality performance programs.
-The Organizational Quality Improvement Council (OQIC) and Medical Staff Quality Improvement Committee (MSQIC) oversee the quality performance programs and regularly report to the Quality Committee of the LMH Board of Trustees.
-Questions should be directed to LMH’s Quality Services Department at 785-505-3157.
+The LMH Health Board of Trustees oversees the quality, patient safety, performance improvement and risk management programs of the hospital.
+The Vice President of Clinical Excellence is administratively responsible for the hospitals’ quality performance programs.
+The Quality Improvement Committee (QIC) oversees the quality performance programs and regularly reports to the Quality Committee of the LMH Health Board of Trustees.
+Questions should be directed to LMH Health’s Clinical Excellence and Value Department at 785-505-4060.